-1) Seed funding to:
+1) Seed funding:

-a) Develop research, business plan, budgets, operational requirements, legal, accounting, not-for-profit incorporation and the public awareness campaign.
+To develop research, business plan, budgets, operational requirements, legal, accounting, not-for-profit incorporation and the national public awareness campaign, including the presentation of "the case for life settlements" to the requisite governments, regulatory agencies and private sector participants.

-2) Achieve three key objectives:
+2) Awareness and representation (three objectives):

-a) Implement the public awareness campaign to inform the public, financial advisors and brokers and influence government decision-making.

-b) Lobby governments to change existing regulations.

-c) Build LISAC membership
+- a) Implement the public awareness campaign to inform the public, financial advisors and brokers and influence government decision-making. - b) Make representation and presentations to governments, regulatory agencies and private sector participants to facilitate the changing of existing regulations and the establishment of a well-regulated industry. - c) Build LISAC membership

-3) Expand the organization's capacity to provide a full complement of services for all stakeholders and mirror the breadth and depth of services offered by LISA.
+4) Expand the organization's capacity:

+Provide a full complement of services for all stakeholders and mirror the breadth and depth of services offered by LISA in the United States.